Grounding my macbook air

 - Flag as inappropriate Answer 3

-- Asked by Xun H from East Lansing
+- Asked by Christian W from Staten Island

-- Flag as inappropriate (do this work with macbook air?)
+- Flag as inappropriate (Does this work with the newest version of the Macbook Air?)